yard

 The peel-back test is the most reliable way to confirm this.
 Use a flat shovel or spade to cut three sides of a square about 12 inches across, then gently lift the flap like carpet and check underneath.

-If you see more than five to ten grubs per square foot, the population is high enough to damage most cool season lawns.
-Warm season lawns such as bahia grass patches or centipede lawns can sometimes tolerate slightly higher counts because they root more aggressively.
+If you see more than five to ten grubs per square foot, the population is high enough to damage most cool-season lawns.
+Warm-season lawns such as bahia grass or centipede grass can sometimes tolerate slightly higher counts because they root more aggressively.

 The combination of spongy feel plus many visible grubs under the flap is your strongest confirmation.
 Without grubs under the sod, the softness likely comes from thatch or poor soil structure, not insects.